sourcefuse/loopback4-authentication/README.md

 ### SAML

+In order to use it, run `npm install @node-saml/passport-saml`.
 SAML (Security Assertion Markup Language) is an XML-based standard for exchanging authentication and authorization data between parties, in particular, between an identity provider (IdP) and a service provider (SP).

 First, create a AuthUser model implementing the IAuthUser interface.
 You can implement the interface in the user model itself.
 See sample below.